277 days ago

 - Port Louis: Caudan Waterfront, Central Market, Champ de Mars horse racing track

-- Mauritius is a Gujarati traveller's dream destination — hundreds of Hindu temples, Indian sweet shops, and vegetarian-friendly restaurants across the island.
+🇮🇳 GujjuTours Gujarati & Jain Tip:- Mauritius is a Gujarati traveller's dream destination — hundreds of Hindu temples, Indian sweet shops, and vegetarian-friendly restaurants across the island.

 - Dholl puri (lentil flatbread wrap, Mauritius's national street food) is purely vegetarian and costs ₹30 equivalent.

-- For Jain food, call ahead to confirm at Grand Baie Indian restaurants.
+- Look for Indian thali restaurants in Port Louis's market area.
+For Jain food, call ahead to confirm at Grand Baie Indian restaurants.

-19. Ethiopia — e-Visa USD 52, Africa's Ancient Kingdom, Vegetarian-Friendly Cuisine
+19. Ethiopia — Africa's Ancient Kingdom

 Ethiopia is Africa's most historically extraordinary country — the only major African nation never colonised, home to Lalibela's magnificent rock-hewn churches, the ancient Axum obelisks, the birthplace of coffee, and the dramatic Simien Mountains.
 Ethiopian Airlines connects Addis Ababa excellently with Ahmedabad, making it one of the most convenient best countries to visit from India in Africa.
 A 5-day Addis Ababa and Lalibela trip fits around ₹50,000–60,000 and delivers an experience unlike anything else in the world.